Cray-HPE/docs-csm/operations/firmware/FAS_Admin_Procedures.md

     2. View the details of an action to get more information on each operation in the FAS action.

 		In the example below, there is an operation for an xname in the failed state, indicating there is something that FAS could do, but it likely would fail.
-A common cause for an operation failing is because the firmware image file is missing.
+A common cause for an operation failing is due to a missing firmware image file.

        ```bash
        ncn-m001# cray fas actions describe actionID --format json